radekstepan/therascript/README.md

 - [ ] make sure the preload task deletes the whole data folder
 - [ ] verify/fix shutdown and autostart scripts
-- [ ] fix the search UI
-    - be able to filter by client and/or tags
-    - Escape should exit out of the UI much like clicking the "x"
-    - input field should remain focused on Enter keypress
-- [ ] put search query in the URL so that you can go back to your results easily
-- [x] make favoriting work again
 - [ ] yarn dev works in mock mode, only mock mode should work in mock mode

 - [ ] make the chat paragraph icons larger, add a gap between them AND/OR move the play icon to the left of the paragraph.